 - stop smoking

-Medications such as H2 blockers and proton pump inhibitors may also be prescribed for the treatment of GERD.
+Medications such as H2 blockers and proton pump inhibitors may also be prescribed for GERD treatment.
 NorthShore also offers state-of-the-art minimally invasive surgical options performed by highly-skilled laparoscopic surgeons to treat cases of persistent acid reflux.

 For More Information

-For more information or to make an appointment with one of our gastroenterologists, please call 847.657.1900.
+For more information on GERD treatment or to make an appointment with one of our gastroenterologists, please call 847.657.1900.